gvwilson/thirdbit/src/fiction/makers-return/index.md

 "But they could help us stop Patient!"

-`they do not think we can` Mouse replied.
+`they do not believe we can` Mouse replied.
 It bumped her ankle again,
 spun around,
 and rolled into Bots' End.

-Sindy was explaining what had happend to Crusher for the second time when Dockety and Beevy arrived.
+Sindy was explaining what had happend to Crusher when Dockety and Beevy arrived.
+Mouse warbled at it.
 "I am glad you are undamaged,"
-Dockety buzzed.
-Mouse flashed sparkles on its screen in reply.
+Dockety buzzed in reply.

-"And you too," the bot added to Sindy.
+"And you too," the bot added,
+turning to Sindy and Violet.
-"If Patient truly has survived, and has taken control of the combat units, the situation is very serious."
+"If Patient truly has survived, the situation is very serious."

 "What do you mean 'if'?
 Don't you believe me?"
-Sindy demanded hotly.
+Sindy demanded.
 Her back really was sore.

 Dockety's eyes rotated.
 "Another bot could be pretending to be a backup of Patient.
 But that is irrelevant.
-What matters is its plan to destroy the Makers' ship and everything in the valley.
+What matters is its plan to destroy the Makers' ship.
+You are correct:
+if it detonates their engines, we will all be vaporized.
 We must seek assistance in Rusty Bridge."

 Dockety carried her on its back and Mouse in its manipulators.
 Violet lay on Beevy's back,
 her eyes squeezed shut.
-At least the trip was shorter.

 Mayor Lupus and Special Blazes were glaring at each other in front of the mayor's house when they reached Rusty Bridge.
 A handful of militia were standing about, not sure if they were supposed to stay or if they could go home.
-Nash and Gumption were nowhere to be seen—Sindy guessed they were still at the ark.
+Nash was nowhere to be seen—Sindy guessed the crocodile was still at the ark.

-Everyone stopped talking and stared at them when they arrived.
 "Oww," Sindy whimpered as Dockety let her down.
 She *really* wanted to go and lie in a hot bath, but that would have to wait.